dmarx/obsidian_vault/Renormalization Group Theory.md

 ---
 tags:
-  - green
+  - sod/green
-  - root
+  - sod/root
-  - gold
+  - sod/gold
 ---
 see also:
 - [[Level-Of-Detail]]